pflanze/functional-perl/htmlgen/README.md

   is a `PFLANZE::Filesinfo` object, mutated to add information (remember that I said it was not meant as a functional programming demo), maintains information about all the files that make up the website.
+  Likewise, `$genfilestate` is a `PFLANZE::Genfilestate` object, which also contains the former.

 * its TEST forms are run as [part of the functional-perl test suite](../t/htmlgen) (if the necessary dependencies are available)